 When choosing a solution, you may consider other options for data storage or visualisation.
 For storing metrics you could consider InfluxDB.
 It’s a time-series database that was designed to deal with time-based data, and fairly large ingest rates in mind.
 It’s scalable, and easy to install and use.

 If you’re not interested in all the features that Kibana has in its extended version, then consider using Grafana.
 Like Kibana, it’s a data visualizer tool, but unlike Kibana, it’s also able to display data from multiple sources at the same time (ElasticSearch, InfluxDB, Prometheus or even direct SQL queries).
 You can use the cloud-hosted version, or deploy it by yourself using the install package, a Docker image or even install it on Raspberry Pi.

 Microservices have changed the way software is designed nowadays.
 They are cool, small, easy and cheap to make.
-Unfortunately, they also have drawbacks such as their role in increasing overall system complexity.
+Unfortunately, they also have drawbacks such as their role in increasing overall testing and system complexity.
 To be able to manage that, tools like the ELK Stack help to harness their potential and also bring other benefits to your company.
 The ELK Stack seems to be an all-in-one, single-source-of-truth solution that deals with tasks like infrastructure monitoring, log aggregation, usage statistics, and business process performance data gathering.
 This single point of information is invaluable when you want to deliver quality.
 Just give it a try!